jackzhu2050/jackzhu2050.github.io/_posts/2022-10-08-when-we-were-orphans.md

 to look for his parents.

-Of course, his mother was great and made so much sacrifice for him, just like us.
+Of course, his mother was great and made so much sacrifice for him, just like ours.
 We know or we don't, and our parents are always behind us to watch us and take care of us.
 The cost might be their youth, their career, their health, or their dream.
 We don't know or even appreciate until one day we look at them and realize how old they already are, and how frail they seem to be.
 When he could see his mom again, she no longer recognized him but that name *Puffy* could still evoke her deep memory about that kid, who she always worries about.

 How about the love?
-The love with Sarah, that lady, who I made so much fuss with, who seemed to be someone interacts with Mr. Banks awkwardly.
+The love with Sarah, that lady, who he made so much fuss with, who seemed to be someone interacted with Mr. Banks awkwardly.
 This just reminds me of the love I could find in Austin's novels.
 You never expect a true love to be there waiting for you and you can get it easily but you always have to take a rollercoaster and fight over the obstacles to win the final triumph.